 We are vehemently anti-spam and anti-phishing.
-If you are importing a mailing list from another platform, please ensure it’s made up of people who explicitly opted-in to receive emails from your specific publication.
+If you are importing a mailing list from another platform, you are required to ensure it’s made up of people who explicitly opted-in to receive emails from your specific publication.
+We don’t allow imports of email addresses that were purchased, scraped, or harvested from third party websites.
 Don’t add people to your mailing list without their consent, and don’t import your contacts list or social graphs.
 Similarly, you may not create publications for spamming or phishing purposes.
 Don’t post spam when interacting with others on Substack, such as in comments, discussion threads, or email replies.

 Nudity, porn, erotica